Maeda Toshiie: Family

 Their sons all became daimyōs in their own right.
 Their daughters married into prestigious families; the eldest, Kō, married Maeda Nagatane, a distant relative of Toshiie who became a senior Kaga retainer; Ma'a, was a concubine of Toyotomi Hideyoshi and later married Marikouji Mitsurubo, Gō was adopted by Hideyoshi and became the wife of Ukita Hideie, and Chiyo, who was first wedded to Hosokawa Tadaoki's son Tadataka, later married Murai Nagayori's son Nagatsugu.
 Sho married Nakagawa Mitsushige.
 Toshi married Shinohara Sadahide.
 Fuku married Nakagawa Mitsutada.

 Ōdenta sword

-"Ōdenta" or "Great Denta" or "The Best among Swords Forged by Denta".
+"Ōdenta (大典太)" or "Great Denta" or "The Best among Swords Forged by Denta".
 Along with "Onimaru" and "Futatsu-mei", the sword was considered to be one of the three regalia swords of the shoguns of the Ashikaga clan.
 Later it was passed down to Maeda Toshiie.
 A legend says the sword healed a daughter of Toshiie and another legend says birds never try to approach a warehouse where this sword is stored.